Lega Basket

 The Lega Basket A (officially: Lega Società di Pallacanestro Serie A, English: Basket League) is the organizing body, as delegated by the Italian Basketball Federation, of the top division of Italian professional men's basketball league, the Serie A (English: Basket League A Series).
 It is composed of the clubs that participate in the Lega Basket Serie A. It is headquartered in Bologna, Italy.

 Basket League is a founding member of ULEB.
 Basket League organizes the LBA, the Italian Cup, the Italian Supercup, and the Italian All Star Game.
 Discussions have been held as to the possibility of Basket League gaining more autonomy, similarly to that of the corresponding football organization, Lega Serie A. It is the sole professional sport league in Italy outside football.
 The current president of Basket League is Fernando Marino.

 History

-Basket League was officially incorporated on May 27, 1970, in Milan, and included the clubs that participated in both the first division Serie A and the second division Serie A2.
-On June 20, 2001, it changed to include just the first division Serie A clubs.
+Basket League was officially incorporated on May 27, 1970, in Milan, and included the clubs that participated in both the first division Serie A1 and the second division Serie A2.
+On June 20, 2001, it was changed to include only the first-division Serie A1 clubs, renaming the competition Serie A.